Marc-AC-93/testing-challenge/Resolution/Resolution.md

 #### CRUD:

 - **POST:** A POST request is sent, and the error code is verified.
 This test also checks that random fields included in the body are present in the response.
-- **GET:** POST request is executed to create new data, then the test makes two validations: one with all books for generic GET and search inside the response that new book is present, and the second get is appending the book_id into the url to verify that just the new book data is retrieved.
+- **GET:** A POST request is executed to create new data.
+Then, the test conducts two validations: one with all books for a generic GET request and searches inside the response to ensure that the new book is present.
+The second GET request involves appending the book_id to the URL to verify that only the data for the new book is retrieved.
 - **Update:** Data creation is initiated with a POST request, followed by modification using a PUT request.
 Both the status code and the response content are validated to ensure that the update contains the new values.
 - **Delete:** Data creation is initiated with a POST request, followed by a DELETE request.
 The status code is verified to ensure it is 204, indicating success, and confirmation is made that the response is empty.